thamil33/concordia/concordia_docs/01_types_concordia.md

 - **Constraint Enforcement**: Option validation for choice actions
 - **Tagging System**: Categorized action storage

-The types system reveals Concordia as a sophisticated cognitive architecture framework with formal guarantees around component interaction, state management, and entity coordination.
+The types_concordia system reveals Concordia as a sophisticated cognitive architecture framework with formal guarantees around component interaction, state management, and entity coordination.
 This foundation enables the complex emergent behaviors seen in the component and prefab systems.